 Outings that always prove to be very popular with children and staff alike are the residential trips.
 The experience starts in Year 3 when the children camp in the school grounds, supported by our staff and members from a local outdoor pursuits company.
 Year 4 children visit The Mill on the Brue Activity Centre in Somerset, where they take part in activities such as archery, zipwire, grass tobogganing; it's also a very important time for team-building and bonding!

 Children in Year 5 enjoy a Swanage and Durdle Door geography field-trip, in which they study the Jurassic coast and conduct interviews with local residents, ultimately forming the basis of a research project for the area.
-Finally, our senior pupils spend a week at the Black Rock Outdoor Centre in Somerset on an adventure holiday.
-Again, this holiday is based on team participation, but also includes experiences such as kayaking, mountain-biking, caving, climbing and raft-building.
+Finally, our senior pupils spend a week at UKSA in Cowes on the Isle of Wight.
+As well as being a celebration of their time at St Margaret's, the children embark on a journey of personal development.
+Again, this holiday is based on team participation, but also includes experiences such as keelboating, kayaking, paddleboarding, dinghy sailing and raft-building.
 Everyone is encouraged to participate in all activities, regardless of experience!